Why I Decided to Get Treatment for My Anxiety Disorder

 Why would I want to put myself in that situation where my anxiety would go through the roof?
 I had enough trouble just sitting at my desk, going about my work.
 I refused to make things worse for me.

-I couldn’t continue down the path I was going where the anxiety ruled my life in every way.
+I couldn’t continue down the path I was going where anxiety ruled my life in every way.
 I refused to let myself stray down a path where my health was completely sub-par.

 Taking a stand for your sanity doesn’t have to be difficult.
 It can sometimes be a choice between life or death but know that it is as serious as you make it to be.